phetsims/phet-info/doc/phet-software-design-patterns.md

 moving somewhat randomly, but ultimately arriving at a destination.
 This was accomplished by having the biomolecules use a set of "motion strategies" that were switched when the motion of the biomolecule needed to change.

-In this case, there was an abstract base class called `MotionStrategy` (in Java, this would probably be an interface).
+In this case, there is an abstract base class called `MotionStrategy` (in Java, this would probably be an interface).
-The main method in that class that was intended to be overidden in all subclasses determined the next position of the element, and looks like this:
+The main method in that class that was intended to be overridden in all subclasses determined the next position of the client element, and looks like this:

 ```js
 /**